Duvey314/austin-green-energy-predictor/README.md

     * X Role:
         * Performed Technology Research on which resources are best for historical and forecasted weather API calls
         * Performed as team leader to ensure group is staying on track with project deliverables
+    * Circle Role:
+        * Generating three images to use in presentation with dashboard for exploratory analysis

 * [Rahul](https://github.com/madarahr)
     * Square Role: